Dapoxetine is prescribed for the treatment of premature ejaculation.

 |Used for||Premature ejaculation in adult men|

-Premature ejaculation is the term used when a man comes (ejaculates) more quickly than he and/or his partner would like.
+Premature ejaculation is the term used when a man orgasms (ejaculates) more quickly than he and/or his partner would like.
 For some men it can be temporary and can get better on its own; for others, prescribed treatments such as dapoxetine tablets can be helpful.

-Dapoxetine is a selective serotonin reuptake inhibitor medicine which has specially been developed for the treatment of premature ejaculation.
+Dapoxetine is a selective serotonin reuptake inhibitor medicine which has been specially developed for the treatment of premature ejaculation.
 It increases the time it takes to ejaculate and can improve the control over the ejaculation.
 It starts to work very quickly, so it is taken when you anticipate having sex, rather than every day.
 You have to take it 1-3 hours before you have sex.

 Before taking dapoxetine